Capital City’s self-study courses allow you to flexibly undertake our programmes in your own time and at your own pace. Our

 completion time approximately 10 hours

-of this programme) our Excel skills module.
-You should have basic competency in Excel and accounting to get
+as part of this programme) our Excel skills module.
+You should have basic competency in Excel and accounting

 debt structuring and capital structure optimisation tool.
 The model is of Unilever and gives an interesting

-entry book-keeping and carefully choosing the order in which we build and integrate we ensure that our forecasts
+of double entry book-keeping and carefully choosing the order in which we build and integrate we ensure

 The training will develop your Excel skills and show you how to reliably quickly and accurately build rigorous,

 flexible financial models.
 You’ll understand the flow and logic of typical forecasting models and you’ll